 Add high-fiber foods.

-Taking more fibers can cause greater alertness and decreased perceived stress.
+Taking more fiber can cause greater alertness and decreased perceived stress.
 Therefore, it is essential to add fiber-rich foods such as beans, oatmeal, nuts, fruits, and vegetables to your diet.
 This manages stress and gives you peace of mind.

 (Click Here), For Content on Essential Amino Acids